Stormy9/Stormy9.github.io/index.md

 # My Portfolio
 I'm a student at <a href="https://www.wou.edu/" target="_blank">Western Oregon University</a> in the Computer Science degree program.
+This is my senior year!   (:

 ---

 ### About Me
-This would be a good spot to say a little about yourself.
-And then explain a little more about why you're doing this.

-Students at Western Oregon University create a Portfolio of their work during their Senior year.
-This is done as a part of the Senior Project, a year-long Software Engineering course (CS 460, 461 and 462).
+I started at <a href="https://www.chemeketa.edu/" target="_blank">Chemeketa Community College</a>, Fall Term of 2015... and graduated with an Associate/Science degree in Computer Information Systems after Spring term of 2017.

+Then I went to <a href="https://www.wou.edu/" target="_blank">Western Oregon University</a>, embarking on the Applied Baccalaureate degree program for Computer Science.

+I need to say how well the instructors in the CIS program at Chemeketa prepared me for everything to come at WOU!

+Fo our senior year, all of us in the CS program -- regular BS or applied BS -- create this nifty portfolio showing all of our work for the year, as part of our Senior Project -- a year-long, three-term course in Software Engineering.

 ---